-The 1998 Executive Incentive Compensation Plan provided the opportunity for executive officers to earn an annual incentive based on corporate and individual performance.
+The 1999 Executive Incentive Compensation Plan provided the opportunity for executive officers to earn an annual incentive based on corporate and individual performance.
 The Committee established the target amount as a specified percentage of each executive officer's salary.
-The percentages ranged from 35% to 50% depending on position.
-In the event that certain corporate and individual performance goals were achieved, an executive officer would have been entitled to receive the full award.
-In the event that certain performance goals were exceeded, an executive officer would have been entitled to receive up to 150% of such targeted amount.
+The target bonus percentages ranged from 35% to 50% of salary depending on position, with the exception of Mr. Matthews whose target bonus percentage was 100% of salary.
+In the event that certain corporate and individual performance goals were achieved, executive officers would have been entitled to receive the full award.
+In the event that certain performance goals were exceeded, executive officers would have been entitled to receive up to two times their target bonus percentage.